sjsrey/pysal_introduction/pysal.md

 location of the sample chains and how the local context of a county might effect the chain's movement in the distribution and transitions across states.
 One approach to consider this is the spatial Markov chain which conditions the transition dynamics of a county's homicide rate on the spatial lag of homicide rates.
+In other words rather than a single transition probability matrix $P$, counties may face a different transition matrix depending on their spatial context.

 Use of the spatial Markov class in PySAL estimates the conditional transition probability matrices  reported in Table XX.
-The matrices are ordered according to the value of a chain's spatial lag at the beginning of the transition period, so that the first conditional matrix is for chains who had neighbors with homicide rates in the lowest quintile, and the last matrix is for chains with spatially lagged homicide rates falling in the upper quintile.
+The matrices are ordered according to the value of a chain's spatial lag at the beginning of the transition period, so that the first conditional matrix $P(1)$ is for chains who had neighbors with homicide rates in the lowest quintile, and the last matrix
+$P(5)$ is for chains with spatially lagged homicide rates falling in the upper quintile.

 Examination of the table reveals that the spatial context of a chain can influence its transition dynamics over a decade.
-Counties that have homicide rates in the fifth quintile face different probabilities of remaining in that quintile depending on whether their surrounding counties also have rates in the upper quintile ($p_{5,5|5} = 0.383$), or if the neighbors fall in the fourth quintile ($p_{5,5|4}=0.462$).
-At the other end of the spectrum, counties with the lowest homicide rates face a higher propbability of remaining in the first quintile when their neighbors are also in the first quintile ($p_{1,1|1}=0.528$) relative to when the neighbors' rate falls in the second quintile ($p_{1,1|2}=0.473$).
-A formal test for the heterogeneity of the transition probabilities across lag quintiles rejects the null of a single homogeneous transition probability matrix $\chi^2(80)=454.27, p<0.001$.
+Counties that have homicide rates in the fifth quintile face different probabilities of remaining in that quintile depending on whether their surrounding counties also have rates in the upper quintile ($p(5)_{5,5} = 0.383$), or if the neighbors fall in the fourth quintile ($p(4)_{5,5}=0.462$).
+At the other end of the spectrum, counties with the lowest homicide rates face a higher propbability of remaining in the first quintile when their neighbors are also in the first quintile ($p(1)_{1,1}=0.528$) relative to when the neighbors' rate falls in the second quintile ($p(2)_{1,1}=0.473$).
+A formal test for the heterogeneity of the transition probabilities across lag quintiles rejects the null (H_o:
+$P=P(l) \ \forall l=\{1,2,\ldots,k\})$of a single homogeneous transition
+probability matrix $\chi_{(80)}^2=454.27, p<0.001$.

 \begin{table}
 \begin{center}